realaryann/The-Blue-Database/README.md

   <li>python-csv</li>
  </ul>

- <h3>This project is a SQLite visualizer of sorts that wraps most functionalities that SQL offers into an easy to use GUI.</h3>
+ <h3>This project is a SQLite visualizer of sorts that wraps most functionalities that SQLite3 offers into an easy to use GUI.</h3>
  <p>Current features include:
  <ol>
    <li>Initializing tables and databases and opening existing tables within databases</li>